David Leckie

 David John Leckie AM (4 May 1951 – 20 July 2021) was an Australian media manager, best known as a network television executive.
-Leckie was he the chief executive officer of the Network Nine between 1990 and 2001 and Seven West Media from 2003 to 2012.
+Leckie was the chief executive officer of the Network Nine between 1990 and 2001 and Seven West Media from 2003 to 2012.
 Afterwards he was for four years an executive director at Seven Group Holdings, which holds investments in Seven West, earthmoving company WesTrac and the Agricultural Bank of China.

 Early life and education

 Leckie was born in Sydney on 4 May 1951.
-His father, Ron, was head of the transport division at Unilever; his mother was Joyce.
+His father, Ron, was head of the transport division at Unilever having served in the Royal Australian Air Force's 31st Squadron from 1942-1946 where he met his mother Joyce, who served in the Women's Auxiliary Australian Air Force.
 He was their first child, and he had two brothers, Stuart and Ian.
-Leckie was raised on the North Shore, and attended Newington College from 1962 to 1968.
+Leckie was raised in the Upper North Shore in the suburb of Pymble.
+In 1962 he commenced as a student at the Killara Preparatory School of his father’s alma mater Newington College and graduated from the senior school in 1968.
 He then studied at Macquarie University, graduating with a Bachelor of Arts in economic and financial studies.
 Afterwards he travelled around Europe, where he also worked for Saatchi & Saatchi in London.